Holi festival will be celebrated on March 4 in 2026.

 Playing With the Colors

-Most people go around in groups and mobs with buckets of colors mixed in water and with the pumping sprays to sprinkle the color water over the bodies of people.
+Most people go around in groups and mobs, carrying buckets of colors mixed with water and using spray pumps to sprinkle the colored water over people's bodies.People wear old clothes for the purpose of playing with colors.

-People wear old clothes for this purpose of playing with colors.
-Some women and children keep buckets of colored waters at their doorsteps or on terraces and balconies and sprinkle water on passers-by and enjoy the occasion.
-Some people avoid colors and stay back at homes.
-But they play with dry colors by applying the colors, mostly called avir or abir on the foreheads and sprinkle dry gulal powder slightly on bodies as a custom.
-(The red powder is "avir" and the rose one is "gulal" in the above image.)
+Some women and children keep buckets of colored water at their doorsteps or on terraces and balconies, and sprinkle water on passers-by and enjoy the occasion.
+Some people avoid colors and stay within their homes.
+But, most of them play with dry colors by applying the colors (mostly called avir or abir) on the foreheads and sprinkling dry gulal powder slightly on their bodies as a custom.
+(The red powder is "avir," and the rose one is "gulal," which can be spotted in both of the above images.)
 The play with colors continues normally up to noon.
-Then they return homes and take full bath washing those colors from bodies.
-Some people used to play with paints and oils and grease also previously.
-But they have become civilized nowadays and stopped from doing so even though some close acquaintances take pleasure in playing with paints even now.
+Then they return home and take a full bath, washing those colors from their bodies.
+Some people used to play with paints, oils, and grease previously.
+But they have become civilized nowadays and stopped doing so, even though some close acquaintances take pleasure in playing with paint even nowadays.

 Celebrating the Festival